 Photo provided by Kim Lundgreen.
 Thanks, Kim!

 March 24, 1969: Filmed on this day, footage for A Day In The Life Of Judy Garland.
-This short clip is all that’s available of what was shot on this day, which was Judy and Mickey Deans walking around Copenhagen.
+This short clip is all that’s available of what was shot on this day, which features footage of Judy and Mickey Deans walking around Copenhagen.
 This footage is silent.